abmina/Nextion4J/README.md

 To discuss the project, report a bug, request any new features please contact me at abdallahmina2@hotmail.com

-This version is an initial release that was not tested yet on a physical screen This version was tested on the Nextion emulator that comes with the Nextion HMI software.
+This version is an initial release that was not tested yet on a physical screen.
+This version was tested on the Nextion emulator that comes with the Nextion HMI software.